FerdAngle/NetanMastersYu/README.md

 </picture>
 </div>

-2.b) Click on RobloxPlayerBeta.exe and double check you're on the "Handle" section of the panel below.
+2.b) Click on RobloxPlayerBeta.exe and double check you're on the "Handles" section of the panel below.
 Then find the event that dislays "ROBLOX_SingletonEvent" and right click on the even and click "Close Handle".
 <div align="center">
 <picture>
   <img src="https://raw.githubusercontent.com/FerdAngle/.github/main/assets/processExplorerSS/SingletonSS.png">